Pentasomy X: Causes

 Pentasomy X is caused by nondisjunction, a process through which gametes (eggs or sperm) with too many or too few chromosomes are produced.
 In nondisjunction, homologous chromosomes or sister chromatids fail to separate properly when producing gametes.
 In sex chromosome tetrasomy and pentasomy, the extra chromosomes are consistently inherited from one parent.
 In the specific case of pentasomy X, all known cases have inherited the additional chromosomes from the mother.
 This has been suggested to relate to genomic imprinting; specifically, it is hypothesized that specific loci on the sex chromosomes are affected by imprinting such that only maternal overimprinting is survivable, and cases of pentasomy X where the additional chromosomes were inherited from the father would be incompatible with life.
 As well as during gamete development, nondisjunction can occur after conception, resulting in a mosaic karyotype.

 Nondisjunction is related to advanced maternal age, although due to its rarity, the maternal age effect in pentasomy X is unclear.
 More common aneuploidy syndromes, such as Down syndrome and Klinefelter's syndrome, have strong relationships with maternal age.
 Pentasomy X is not inherited and is not caused by the actions of the parents.
 However, in rare cases, pentasomy X may be related to chromosomal mosaicism in a parent.

 X inactivation is a major factor in pentasomy X. X inactivation is the process through which genes in second (or higher) copies of the X chromosome are turned off, such that any cell has only one active copy of the chromosome.
-However, X inactivation appears to be disrupted in pentasomy X, allowing up to half of the supposedly inactive genetic material to actually work.
+However, X inactivation appears to be disrupted in pentasomy X, allowing up to half of the supposedly inactive genetic material to be expressed.
 This is assumed to contribute to the severe phenotype of the condition compared to other sex chromosome aneuploidies.